sambacha/openevm/Solidity-and-Vyper's-Calling-Convention-and-control-flows.md

 6. `pop_local_vars` : bunch of `mstore`s.

 ##### dynamic section of arguments
-Arguments in dynamic section are stored in memory.
+Arguments in dynamic section are packed and stored in memory.
 Here is the following code generated to for storing variables in memory space:
 ```
 mstore placeholder (argument_start_pos + argument_size)